Bidding Reserve in PBS

 How does PBS process your bid?

 When PBS reaches your seniority, before even reading your bid, it creates all legal, possible solutions (reserve patterns) that you could be awarded.
-The system considers all planned absences, carry-over days, and days on or off from the month that leads up to the reserve month.
+The system considers all planned absences, carry-over days, and the last 6 days from the previous month.

 Prioritize which days off are most important to you and bid those days off in the first few layers.
 All days off in a single layer are considered equal so it is best to start small and with the most important first.

 During the award process, PBS will continue awarding the days off you can hold layer by layer, as long as the combination makes a legal pattern (see above rules).
 At each layer, the system eliminates the possible solutions that don’t meet the criteria of the award that is being built until finally arriving at a legal solution.